manuel0804/Neural-Network/README.md

 This is a simple neural network that uses the backpropagation algorithm to train itself.
 You can create a neural network with any number of layers and neurons per layer.
 The network can be trained with any number of epochs and learning rate.
+The Program also creates a graph of the neural network with all its layers and neurons.
+It also shows the error of the network over the epochs, and it shows the final result for each training data set at the end of the training.

 ## Data Set
 The data set used for this project is the Diabetes Database form kaggle.com.